andy-thomason/moovoo/README.md

 =====

 Moovoo is a Vulkan and C++ molecule editor that give you millions of ray-traced atoms and connections, ultra fast load times.

-It is still early days yet and we are seeking sponsors to continue the development.
+I am currently conducting a survey of people who use structural biology tools to see what kind of problems they solve and whether we can create better tools using modern methodologies such as GPU compute and machine learning to play with very large structures of atoms beyond the scale of rhibosomes such as DNA and RNA structure.

+There is some basic infrastructural work to be done to provide the core functionality of legacy tools such as PyMol.

+Please send me your data if possible, especially very complex structures that are difficult to render using existing software.

 On the schedule is:

     Web-based thin client editing for VR and mobile.
-    A scripting system similar to Pymol.
+    A scripting system.
     Ability to stretch and pull chains.
     Tools for folding RNA, DNA and protiens.
     Tools for docking RNA, DNA and protiens.
     Real-time movie generation.
     Visualisation of contact maps.
+    Javascript, R and Python bindings.
+    Direct access to the PDB databank via the REST api.

 Everything in Moovoo is real-time given a decent graphics card and plenty of RAM.
 Vulkan supports multithreaded rendering, GPU compute, high performance mobile